-A listing of all courses offered at the UofL can be found at www.uleth.ca/ross/2012-13/courses/courses.html.
+See Courses on p.
+185. A listing of all UofL courses is available online at www.uleth.ca/ross/courses/2013-14.

 a.
 Music

 Musicology Seminar (Series)

 Areas of special interest not covered by regular music courses may be offered under this designation, depending upon student interest and availability of expertise of faculty.